- Recognize the effects of learning environments on infants and toddlers.

 Creating Developmentally Appropriate Spaces for Infants and Toddlers

 Infants and toddlers grow and develop both quickly and at their own pace.
-Environments must be created to meet their current developmental and emerging skills while keeping in mind the appropriateness and safety of the space and furniture.
+Environments must be created to meet their current and emerging developmental skills while keeping in mind the appropriateness and safety of the space and furniture.

 Young infants react to the new world around them and need to feel secure in order to engage in exploration and learning.
 Caregivers can provide spaces and experiences that encourage trust and strengthen bonds, such as cozy spaces for caregivers to hold and care for infants.
-For example, looking at board books together is an activity that promotes literacy and language learning and the development of attachment between infants and their caregivers.

 Mobile infants have a strong desire to move and explore.
 Caregivers should provide spaces that are safe, clean, and stimulating.
 Soft, thick floor coverings, such as vinyl mats, will help mobile infants feel comfortable moving on the floor.
 Adding features such as tunnels to the environment will encourage further development of motor skills and exploration.
 Offering safe furniture upon which infants or toddlers can pull themselves up and cruise or creep along is also helpful.

 Toddlers are learning to focus their attention on desired experiences.
 Caregivers can offer a variety of materials and sensory experiences to support toddlers (e.g., sand and water table, sound area).
-Learning areas should be organized to support toddlers’ developing independence.
+Learning areas should be organized to foster toddlers’ developing independence.
 Materials should be placed on low, open shelves and labeled with pictures and words.
 Toddlers will avoid frustration when they can find what they need and want.

 Creating Learning Areas for Infants and Toddlers